Price for the End Result

 Before quoting a price, I asked about the magazine.
 The printed magazine was mailed free to the company’s gold and platinum members (i.e. paid members) but not to the free members.
 That was an indication of the magazine’s importance to the company.

 Before I sent a quote, I asked who would be at the brunch.
 The expected guests included the mayor, former provincial premiers, some cabinet members and maybe a former prime minister.
-That kind of guest list meant the event was important and the pictures would have value.
+That kind of guest list meant the event was important and the pictures would have high value.

 I recently quoted $800 for a quick outdoor group photo for a large delivery company.
 They told me afterwards that another photographer had quoted $250.